nicholasodonnell/nicholasodonnell.com/README.md

 <img src="logo/logo.png" />

-My personal website located at https://nicholasodonnell.com that doubles as a game of Space Invaders.
+My personal website located at https://nicholasodonnell.com that doubles as a game of Space Invaders 👾.

 ### Requirements